geoffreybennett/scarlett2/README.md

 ## Overview

-This command-line tool provides firmware management for Focusrite interfaces using the Scarlett2 USB protocol, supporting Scarlett 2nd, 3rd, 4th Gen, Clarett USB, and Clarett+ series.
+This command-line tool provides firmware management for Focusrite audio interfaces using the Scarlett2 USB protocol, which includes these series:
+- Scarlett 2nd, 3rd, and 4th Gen
+- Clarett USB and Clarett+

 Available operations:
 - `reboot` — reboot the device